 The NCCTRC has become a local, national and international North Australia success story, and is a key component of the Australian Government’s disaster and emergency medical response capabilities, as well as an important asset for the Northern Territory.
 The location of the NCCTRC in northern Australia ensures national preparedness to respond to major onshore and offshore incidents in Australia and South East Asia.

-Education is Australia’s fourth and the Northern Territory’s eleventh largest export industry.
+The international education and training sector is Australia’s third and the Northern Territory’s tenth largest export sector.
 International education is not only an important export market for the Northern Territory, it builds important links, relationships and partnerships with regional neighbours throughout Asia, which is a growing international education market for the Northern Territory.

-The Northern Territory Government’s education and training strategy is focused on establishing the Northern Territory as an international study destination and education hub, developing new educational investments in infrastructure, and supporting services for international students such as direct flights to more Asian destinations.
+The Northern Territory Government is focused on establishing the Northern Territory as an international study destination and education hub, developing new educational investments in infrastructure, and supporting services for international students such as direct flights to more Asian destinations.

-The Northern Territory’s Charles Darwin University is the only Australian university based in the Northern Territory and is a dual sector university offering both Higher Education and Vocational Education and Training (VET) in a wide range of disciplines and from Certificate level through to Bachelor and postgraduate PhD degrees.
+The Northern Territory’s Charles Darwin University is a dual sector university offering both Higher Education and Vocational Education and Training (VET) in a wide range of disciplines and from Certificate level through to Bachelor and postgraduate PhD degrees.